 Focus first on sealing ducts that run through the attic, crawlspace, unheated basement, or garage.
 Use duct sealant (mastic) or metal-backed (foil) tape to seal the seams and connections of ducts.
 After sealing the ducts in those spaces, wrap them in insulation to keep them from getting hot in the summer or cold in the winter.
 Next, look to seal any other ducts that you can access in the heated or cooled part of the house.
 See our See our Duct Sealing brochure (1.13MB) for more information. for more information.

 If your HVAC equipment is more than 10 years old or not keeping your house comfortable, have it evaluated by a professional HVAC contractor.
 If it is not performing efficiently or needs upgrading, consider replacing it with a unit that has earned the ENERGY STAR.
-Depending on where you live, replacing your old heating and cooling equipment with ENERGY STAR qualified equipment can cut your annual energy bill by nearly $200.
+Depending on where you live, replacing your old heating and cooling equipment with ENERGY STAR qualified equipment can cut your annual energy bill by more than $115.
 But before you invest in a new HVAC system, make sure that you have addressed the big air leaks in your house and the duct system.
 Sometimes, these are the real sources of problems rather than your HVAC equipment.

 Replacing your old heating and cooling equipment with new, energy-efficient models is a great start.
 But to make sure that you get the best performance, the new equipment must be properly installed.
 In fact, improper installation can reduce system efficiency by up to 30 percent - costing you more on your utility bills and possibly shortening the equipment's life.
 Learn more.